Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

-The executive lounge was tastefully decorated with an expensive beige carpet with red, yellow, blue and cream stripes and shapes.
-By the window, there were grey wood-framed chairs set around wood tables, some decorated with floral posies.
+The executive lounge was tastefully decorated with an expensive beige carpet with red, yellow, blue, and cream stripes and shapes.
+By the window, there were grey wood-framed chairs set round wood tables, some decorated with floral posies.
 There were also coffee tables with wood-framed sofas and low armchairs in shades of grey.
 The area was given a homely feel by a stone fireplace with a fireguard.
 Grey metal birdcages stood on the mantlepiece as well as tall glass vases with flowers.
 A limited number of international newspapers were available.
 Wooden partitions shielded the wood-floored buffet area.

 Read on to see why this is the best executive lounge we have used in a hotel.